samjulien/blog/_posts/2018-07-05-how-to-create-angular-apps-with-auth0-and-stackblitz.md

 You can use `AuthGuard` to protect any other route you may create afterward.

-Route guards are for the UI only.
+Angular route guards are for the UI only.
 They don't confer any security when it comes to accessing an API.
 However, if we were to enforce authentication and authorization in our API (as we should do in all our apps), we could take advantage of guards to authenticate and redirect users as well as stop unauthorized navigation.

 So let's go ahead and click on the `Login` button in "Step 3" and test if we are communicating correctly with Auth0 and get authenticated.